CS-DS-125/125book/py4e_rst/16-viz.rst

    How many pages:

-You can have multiple starting points in the same database—within the program, these are called “webs”.
+You can have multiple starting points in the same database—within the program, these are called "webs".
 The spider chooses randomly amongst all non-visited links across all the webs as the next page to spider.

 If you want to dump the contents of the *spider.sqlite* file, you can